TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

         - Prevent syncing any files until no udp download sessions are live
             - Only problematic until we implement kicking/banning

-- Alright we really need to sort out how custom maps are stored on the server
-    - 1) Separate official/custom maps on hypersomnia.xyz
-    - 2) Keep official ones immutably in content/arenas
-    - 3) Keep custom ones in user/downloads/arenas and point the php page to it
-        - Doesn't matter if it's in .config or whatever, we'll just need to copy it around per each update somehow
-    - For custom servers it sorta works out of the box since they don't serve the php page

 - maybe migrate server to appimage after all
     - but we'll still have a problem with syncing the new config force lua from the repo